 IP TAKE: For the most part, this funder has very few restrictions regarding the type of performance it is willing to support.
 This makes FCA a great potential resource for many, even those projects considered risky or controversial.

 PROFILE: The Foundation for Contemporary Arts (FCA) was founded by artists Jasper Johns and Robert Rauschenberg in the early 1960s.
 Ever since those early days, FCA has been working on its mission “to encourage, sponsor, and promote innovative work in the arts created and presented by individuals, groups, and organizations.”

 Dance grants are awarded out of the foundation’s Grants to Artists program.
 Unrestricted grants of $40,000 are awarded to artists who have been nominated by their peers.
 Grant recipients are chosen by a selection panel.
 Past grantees include choreographer Kim Brandt and dancer, artist, and writer Moriah Evans.
 FCA does not accept unsolicited grant applications for this program.

 To learn more about FCA grantees, explore its grant recipients page, which gives detailed descriptions of grantees.

 In addition to grants, FCA also offers a Merce Cunningham award to nominated artists.
 This is a biennial award created in 2015: the first grants went to choreographers Yvonne Rainer and Linda Austin.
 FCA does not accept unsolicited nominations for this grant.

-FCA also operates an Emergency Grants program for both performing and visual artists who have incurred unexpected expenses or have been presented with unanticipated, time-sensitive opportunities which they can't afford.
+FCA also operates an Emergency Grants program for both performing and visual artists who have incurred unexpected expenses or have been presented with unanticipated opportunities which they can't afford and don't have the time to seek out other funding sources.
 Emergency grants range from between $200 and $2,500.
 Open applications are accepted for this program.